Objective and Scope

 - news releases containing financial information, earnings guidance, information about material acquisitions or dispositions, or other information material to investors;

 - presentations and reports containing financial information broadly disseminated to analysts, creditors and investors, including financial information displayed on ARC's website; and

 - (d) oral disclosures requiring review pursuant to the Disclosure Policy.

 - To direct and supervise an annual evaluation of the effectiveness of ARC's disclosure controls and procedures.

 - To monitor compliance with ARC's Disclosure Policy.

 - To educate ARC’s directors, officers and employees on disclosure issues and the Disclosure Policy and report to the Board not less than quarterly as to any material disagreements or matters of controversy among the members of the Disclosure Committee as to any disclosure matter.

 - To monitor the disclosure made on ARC's website.

-- To bring to the attention of the Chief Executive Officer, the President and Chief Operating Officer, the Senior Vice President, Finance and Chief Financial Officer and the Senior Vice President, Capital Markets all relevant information with respect to the Committee’s activities, the annual or interim filings, and the evaluation of the effectiveness of ARC’s disclosure controls and procedures.
+- To bring to the attention of the President and Chief Executive Officer, the Senior Vice President and Chief Operating Officer, the Senior Vice President and Chief Financial Officer and the Senior Vice President, Business Development and Capital Markets all relevant information with respect to the Committee’s activities, the annual or interim filings, and the evaluation of the effectiveness of ARC’s disclosure controls and procedures.